 Not only is it prized for use in woodworking, but spruce is also a popular bonsai plant.
 Growing up to 200 feet tall when mature, these trees can be trained to a diminutive few inches in the bonsai culture.

-There are several types of spruce bonsai you can grow, but all of them are easy to grow.
+There are several types of spruce bonsai you can grow, including the popular Norway spruce bonsai tree, blue spruce, and the Dwarf Alberta spruce, but all of them are easy to grow.
 Here’s what you need to know.